How the U.S. Vaccine Rollout Looks Right Now

 When you get your first dose, you should get a card on which your health care provider will mark the date and brand of the shot.
 The card will also say when you’re due for your second dose.

 If you lose your card, don’t panic.
-CNN reports that many states will also keep searchable records of patients’ immunization statuses.
+Many states will also keep searchable records of patients’ immunization statuses.
 Some providers may also use voluntary text message reminder programs to prompt patients to come in for their second dose.

 Once I get vaccinated, can I go back to normal life?

-Under U.S. Centers for Disease Control and Prevention guidelines, fully vaccinated people (those who received their final shot at least two weeks prior) can now go maskless indoors and out and travel with minimal risk to themselves.
+Under U.S. Centers for Disease Control and Prevention guidelines, fully vaccinated people (those who received their final shot at least two weeks prior) can now go maskless outdoors and travel with minimal risk to themselves.

 Those guidelines are based on increasingly promising science that suggests COVID-19 shots slow transmission of the virus, as well as symptomatic illnesses.
 One recent study found that both two-dose vaccines were 90% effective at stopping not just COVID-19 disease, but also infections.
 Research is ongoing, but those findings suggest vaccinated people are much less likely to spread the virus than non-vaccinated people.